pokt-network/docs/content/pokt/wallets.md

 Create a temporary passphrase that will secure your session until you log out of the wallet.
 This is a measure to prevent anyone with access to your computer from stealing your funds.

 ![](/images/ImportPrivateKey.png)

+## SendWallet

+[SendWallet](https://sendwallet.net) is a browser extension available for Chrome and Firefox.
+It is similar to MetaMask in that it generates keys based on a mnemonic phrase ("hierarchical deterministic").
+One mnemonic phrase can generate many wallets.

+SendWallet supports creating or importing POKT wallets in the following ways:

+* Generate a new mnemonic phrase
+* Import an existing mnemonic phrase
+* Import using the Key File from a Pocket Wallet
+* Import using a private key

+To learn more about how to use SendWallet, [see the SendWallet documentation](https://docs.sendwallet.net).